 If you are unsure if your items are acceptable for self-storage call the facility and check with the site manager before storing your items.
 Here are 5 items that are commonly prohibited at any self-storage facility:

 - Perishables.
 Food should not be stored in a storage unit.
-That includes pet foot, meat, fruits, vegetables, frozen and fresh food, and anything else that can go rancid.
-Food attracts rodents, and insects that can damage you and your storage neighbor’s items.
+That includes pet food, meat, fruits, vegetables, frozen and fresh food, and anything else that can go rancid.
+Food attracts rodents and insects that can damage you and your storage neighbor’s items.

 - Illegal Items.
 Items like drugs, legal or illegal weapons, stolen goods, unregistered vehicles, and anything else that breaks the law cannot be stored in a unit.

 - Scented Items.
 Scented items will usually attract pests.
 If you want to keep your unit as clean as when you moved in, refrain from using and storing items like fragrances, candles, and soaps.
 Some facilities will let you store them if you wrap them tightly in plastic and store them in an airtight sealed container.

 - Anything Living or Dead.
 Plants, animals, and humans are not permitted to live or be stored in a storage unit.
 We do offer special units and spaces where you can run your business.
 However, at no point are you permitted to sleep overnight or live in your unit.
 If you think it’s a good idea to keep animals in your unit, think again.
 You can be faced with abuse and cruelty charges.

 Looking for storage?
 Stop by a STORExpress location for a tour!
 For more information call 412-449-0123 or visit our website at www.storexpress.com.